-Building25 yearsFurniture and fixtures4 to 7 years
+Building25 yearsFurniture and fixtures4 to 7 yearsOffice equipment3 to 5 yearsMotor vehicles5 yearsRight-of-use of asset3 to 5 years

-Office equipment Motor vehicles

-3 to 5 years 5 years

 Assets are depreciated on a straight-line basis over their estimated useful lives as given above.

 Fixed assets not commissioned are stated at cost.
 When commissioned, they are transferred to the appropriate property and equipment category and depreciated in accordance with the Group's policies.